Australia's banking watchdog flags end of investor credit cap

 But looming new capital rules will allocate more risk and capital to investor loans, potentially more than offseting the impact of any rollback of the cap.

-The so called“Big Four” control 80 percent of the lending market and have posted record profits for years.
-They have been mired in controversy and scandal recently, including allegations of interest-rate rigging.

-Out-of-cycle mortgage rate rise, one that is not in tandem with moves in the official cash rates, have generated the biggest public outcry, as home-owners struggle to meet high repayments in the face of sluggish wage growth.

-The banks reported a combined net profit of A$31.5 billion ($24.4 billion) in the 2017 fiscal year, up 6.4 percent on a year ago, according to KPMG.
+Australia’s big banks - Commonwealth Bank, National Australia Bank Ltd, Australia and New Zealand Banking Group and Westpac Banking Corp - reported a combined net profit of A$31.5 billion ($24.4 billion) in the 2017 fiscal year, up 6.4 percent on a year ago, according to KPMG.

+Investor loan growth was now well below 5 percent, half the growth rate in 2014, the regulator said.
+New interest only loans had fallen by a third to about 20 percent.